joseph-a-levine/authoring/_older/2025-01-14-anthropic-economic-index.md

 Now that Anthropic is on board with releasing data like this, there is so much more we are interested in doing.
 Automation vs augmentation and the API
+You too can have input on what data they release next, link to form.